 Currently, David is a chair of the St. Charles Avenue Center for Faith + Action Board of Directors, member of the Forum for Equality Foundation (Louisiana) Board of Directors, member of Emerging Practitioners in Philanthropy (EPIP) Louisiana Steering Committee, and a member of the Teach for America—Greater New Orleans Board of Directors.

 Dr. Robinson-Morris serves as a Community Advisory Member on the Acquisitions Committee of The Historic New Orleans Collection Board of Directors, is a member of the historic city of New Orleans Street Renaming Commission’s Outreach and Research subcommittees, the Loyola University New Orleans Historic Naming Committee, the Overcoming Racism Committee for the Archdiocese of Galveston-Houston, and is an appointed member of Governor John Bel Edwards’ Louisiana Climate Initiatives Task Force Equity Advisory Group.
 He is a founding member of the Charles Deslondes Branch of the Association for the Study of African American Life and History.
-In 2021, David was appointed to the New Orleans Steering Committee of the Human Rights Campaign (HRC), where he serves as the Louisiana Political Action Committee and to the board of directors for the Louisiana Budget Project, ADL South Central Region, and the Contemporary Arts Center New Orleans, and the New Orleans African American Museum.
+In 2021, David was appointed to the New Orleans Steering Committee of the Human Rights Campaign (HRC), where he serves as the Louisiana Political Action Committee and to the board of directors for the Louisiana Budget Project, ADL South Central Region, the Contemporary Arts Center New Orleans, and the New Orleans African American Museum.